crucisco/uni-with-config/README.md

 This solution, works with client-side bootstrapping and also server-side rendering and prerendering.

-## Solution B: platformBrowser Method (Experimental, contains errors)
+## Solution B: platformBrowserDynamic Method (Experimental, contains errors)

 Using the _platformBrowserDynamic_ method, as described in [Tim Deshryver's blog post](https://timdeschryver.dev/blog/angular-build-once-deploy-to-multiple-environments).

 NB: Whilst this works for normal client-side operation, **there are issues with server-side rendering and pre-rendering**.

-The benefit of this mechanism is that the configuration becomes available much earlier in the application lifecycle, meaning it is available even before execution of `app.module` and can be injected into sub-modules if necessary.
+The benefit of this mechanism is that the configuration becomes available much earlier in the application lifecycle, meaning it is available even before execution of `app.module` and can be used outside of components and services.

 ### Server-side error